 STAT3 gene regulates cancer stem cells in brain cancer

-(10 August 2009: VIDYYA MEDICAL NEWS SERVICE) -- In a study published online in advance of print in Stem Cells, Tufts researchers report that the STAT3 gene regulates cancer stem cells in brain cancer.
+In a study published online in advance of print in Stem Cells, Tufts researchers report that the STAT3 gene regulates cancer stem cells in brain cancer.
 Cancer stem cells have many characteristics of stem cells and are thought to be the cells that drive tumor formation.
 The researchers report that STAT3 could become a target for cancer therapy, specifically in Glioblastoma multiforme (GBM), a type of malignant and aggressive brain tumor.

 © Vidyya.
 All rights reserved.

 Information appearing on the Vidyya Medical News Service is not intended as a substitute for professional medical care.
 Seek professional medical help and follow your health care provider's advice.

 Interested in subscribing to our daily e-mail newsletter?
 Send an email to Vidyya@vidyya.com with the word subscribe in the subject field.